How do I know if my loved one will enjoy Recognii?

 There is no right or wrong time but if you notice your loved one is struggling to follow the storylines or dialogue in their usual television programmes, or their attention regularly drifts from the screen, it may be a good time to try it.

 There’s no limit to the number of times Recognii can be enjoyed.
 The latest scientific research suggests that repeated activity can actually help form new memories for dementia sufferers, so viewers may get more out of Recognii each time they watch it.
 The video has a function that allows the main feature to be played on a loop.

 What is the best time of day to watch it?

 Apathy can be a common problem among people with late stage dementia and energy and engagement levels can fluctuate significantly throughout the day and week by week.
 Experiment with putting it on at different times of the day, and if on occasion they don’t engage with it as much as usual wait a few days and try again.

 Are there any other products in the Recognii range?

-We are currently working hard on our second DVD and with your help we intend to extend the range even further to include content relevant to specific interests and age profiles.
+We are currently working hard on our second Video and with your help we intend to extend the range even further to include content relevant to specific interests and age profiles.
 If you would like to help us shape the content of future volumes, we would love to hear from you.
 Please fill out the feedback form by clicking the link called Add your Thoughts under Quick Links below.